nhcooper123/NATRICINE-ecomorph/README.md

-# NATRICINE
+# NATRICINE-ecomorph
-Code for papers from V.Deepak's NATRICINE MSCA project
+Code for head shape convergence paper from V.Deepak's NATRICINE MSCA project

 *This README is a work in progress...*